 Sourdough pancakes are popular for breakfast in many homes.
 Topped with sweet and rich things like butter, honey, or jam, they are a delicious starchy side to homegrown eggs.
-But for something a little different, pancakes for supper can be fun, although you might prefer something savory to a sweet supper.
+But for something a little different, savory pancakes for supper can be fun.

 These pancakes, loaded with vegetables and protein, make an exciting and interesting supper.
 These are not at all similar to the fluffy, cakey pancakes you serve for breakfast.
 They are not leavened with baking soda and so are more flat and rich, resembling a fritter.
 Serve them up with a creamy, spicy, zingy sauce to cut the richness and you’ll have rave reviews.

 - 2 large carrots